 Image via Dairy Block

-If you’re like most people, then eating local cuisine is one of your favorite parts of traveling somewhere new.
+If you’re like most people, then eating local food is one of your favorite parts of traveling somewhere new.
 Oftentimes, travel tends to bring out a person’s inner foodie as they begin to gain a greater appreciation for different flavor profiles.

-While it’s good to go into new eating experiences with an open mind, having a general understanding of what you’re tasting will make you appreciate the food all the more.
+While it’s good to go into new eating experiences with an open mind, having a general understanding of what you’re tasting will make you appreciate the cuisine all the more.
 If you’re interested in enhancing your restaurant experience, then take a look at this guide to pairing food and liquors.

 One of the most important tips to remember when pairing foods and liquors is that opposites attract.
 You want the crisp tartness of the fruits and juices you use in your mixed drink to contrast and bring out the bold flavor of the liquor.
 You also want it to contrast with the food and bring out underlying flavors.
 Keep this idea in mind while ordering drinks with your meal.